 There is a fun, fairly mild whitewater park that runs through town.
 Rent a stand up paddle board or an tube at Surf Salida downtown.
 They rent a good selection of gear from Badfish, another awesome Salida company.

 While we serve a pretty good cup of coffee in our lobby (we serve Huckleberry), if you need something at 5am or a fancy roast with a little more kick, check out Sacred Grounds (they also usually have some good baked items) or Cafe Dawn and Howl Mercantile downtown.

 Start Your Day

 While we have coffee, tea, fruit and yogurt in the lobby starting at 7:30, sometimes you need a little more to get you going.
 For that we suggest Seasons Cafe or Shallots.
 They have a wide variety of options to suit just about every taste and dietary restriction.
 If you are looking for a classic diner and you have the hunger of several above average humans, then Patio Pancake is the breakfast spot for you.
 Pro tip: if you get the 'full order' breakfast burrito, your plate will come with TWO burritos...ask us how we know!
-Also, be sure to check out Little Red Hen Bakery for some of the best fresh-baked goods around or Mo Burrito for grab-and-go breakfast burritos.
+Also, be sure to check out Little Red Hen Bakery for some of the best fresh-baked goods around, Gathering Grounds for healthy fare or Mo Burrito for grab-and-go breakfast burritos.